TharinduTS/cell_type_enrichment_v2/README.md

 ## 6-IV Dropping rows closer to background noise

-By comparing the enrichment values of known "Cell type specific (CTS)" genes, I figured to match the "expression identification sensitivity" of other studies, I should not consider the rows with log2_enrichment_penalized value less than 4 (with expression values less than 16 times the background expression).
+By comparing the enrichment values of known "Cell type specific (CTS)" genes, I figured to match the "expression identification sensitivity" of other studies, I should not consider the rows with log2_enrichment_penalized value less than 2 (with expression values less than 4 times the background expression).
 Therefore, I started by filtering those rows out.

 In other words, I have a little over 160 cell types (167).
 In enrichment calculation,

-•	If the level of expression of a certain cell specific looking gene that expresses in a certain cell type is  X
+•	If the level of expression of a certain cell specific looking gene that expresses in a certain cell type is ==> X

 •	For the rest of the genes, this becomes background expression.
-If we consider the number of total cell types as 160 for the ease of calculation, background expression level by the highest expressing gene for that cell type becomes X/160
+If we consider the number of total cell types as 160 for the ease of calculation, background expression level by the highest expressing gene for that cell type becomes ==> X/160

-•	The minimum level of expression another gene should have to appear significant to show up for that cell type (to be 16 times higher than the base level as I mentioned before) then becomes  (X/160) *16 10X
+•	The minimum level of expression another gene should have (y) to appear significant to show up for that cell type (to be 4 times higher than the base level as I mentioned before) then becomes ==> (X/160) *4 = Y  ==> Y =X/40 (Approximately/not considering the expression of other genes)

-•	So in simpler terms, if a certain gene is not expressed at least in a level close to 10% of the level of highly expressing genes for that cell type, that is not considered for the calculation to match the ‘sensitivity level’ of literature I found "Cell type specific (CTS)" genes from.
+•	So in simpler terms, if a certain gene is not expressed at least in a level close to 2.5% of the level of highly expressing genes for that cell type, that is not considered for the calculation to match the ‘sensitivity level’ of literature I found "Cell type specific (CTS)" genes from.

 •	Then I also have other, drop-na, drop-negatives and top percentage filters I can use, even though it will not make a difference after the filtration step above.

 ```

-# Keeps the header, and only rows where log2_enrichment_penalized >= 4
+# Keeps the header, and only rows where log2_enrichment_penalized >= 2
-awk -F'\t' 'NR==1 {print; next} { if ($11+0 >= 4) print }' enrich_values_with_cell_class_data.tsv > enrich_values_with_cell_class_data_filtered.tsv
+awk -F'\t' 'NR==1 {print; next} { if ($11+0 >= 2) print }' enrich_values_with_cell_class_data.tsv > enrich_values_with_cell_class_data_filtered.tsv
 ```
 This gave me a file with more than 22k lines